Hovershotz are a professional aerial photographer based in Cumbria that use the latest drones, some of the frequently asked questions are as follows:

 What UK geographical area do Hovershotz cover?

-From our Lake District base in Cumbria, we are conveniently located for aerial drone photography in the North of England & Southern Scotland.
+From our Lake District base in Cumbria, we are conveniently located for aerial drone photography, filming & inspections across the North of England & Southern Scotland.
 Our rates are attractive enough for clients further afield across the rest of the United Kingdom to consider hiring Hovershotz (particularly those located close by in Cheshire, County Durham, Cumbria, Greater Manchester, Lancashire, Merseyside, Northumberland, Tyne & Wear and Yorkshire) .

 Are Hovershotz able to fly and operate drones at night?